jnuho/mkdocs/docs/golang/concurrency.md

 ### sync.Once

 - `once-example.go`
-  - Say you’re building a REST API using the Go net/http package and you want a piece of code to be executed
+  - Say you're building a REST API using the Go net/http package and you want a piece of code to be executed
   - only when the HTTP handler is called (e.g. a get a DB connection).
   - You can wrap that code with once.Do and rest assured that
   - it will be only run when the handler is invoked for the first time.